-Most gardeners are familiar with zinnias.
-They are an easy growing annual flower that comes in a wide range of colors, from flaming reds and oranges to pastel pinks and greens.
-There are more than a dozen species of zinnias.
-Many are available in nurseries, as plants, and even more are available as seed.
+Available in more than a dozen species, zinnias are one of the most popular garden plants.
+They are an easy to grow annual flower that comes in a wide range of colors, from flaming reds and oranges to pastel pinks and greens.
+Many types are available in nurseries as plants, and even more are available as seed.

 Zinnia 'Old Mexico'

-Zinnia 'Old Mexico' is an old zinnia, but it has lost none of its charm.
+"Old Mexico" is an old zinnia, but it has lost none of its charms.
 This zinnia species (Zinnia haageana) is a compact grower.
-The plants are about 1--1 1/2 inches tall, but they hold up doule and semi-double flowers that are up to 2 1/2 inches across.
+The plants are about one to one and a half feet tall, but they hold up double and semi-double flowers that are up to two and a half inches across.

-'Thumbelina' is billed as a dwarf zinnia that is only supposed to grow to 6 inches tall, but many gardeners report it tops out at a good 3 feet.
-I'm guessing someone has been "improving" the seed over the years.
-Whatever the height, the button-sized flowers (1 1/2 inches across) bloom in a multitude of bright, charming colors including: red, yellow, orange, white, lavender, salmon and rosy pink.
-The flowers persist for a long time, but deadheading or even shearing, will keep... the in bloom all summer.
+"Thumbelina" is billed as a dwarf zinnia that is supposed to grow only to 6 inches tall, but many gardeners report it tops out at a good three feet.
+This is probably because breeders have been "improving" the seed over the years.
+Whatever the height, the button-sized flowers (one and a half inches across) bloom in a multitude of bright, charming colors including red, yellow, orange, white, lavender, salmon, and rosy pink.
+The flowers persist for a long time, but deadheading or even shearing will keep them in bloom all summer.

 Zinnia 'Peter Pan Cream'